Oregon-State-AI-Club/Robotic_simulation_2023_2024/README.md

 Linus's dog, Tux, knocked over one of the chairs and is now blocking a large portion of one side of the table!
 Oh, he also blamed it on you.
 ## Task_4
 In the aftermath of the destruction, Linus has opted to pack away the extra chairs just in case you try anything funny.
 These big boxes now totally block 2 seperate paths.

+While not a competition, there is definitely pride in solving a complex problem the most elegantly.
+Feel free to record your simulation through webots, and post it to the designated channel in discord!